kanghj/github-code-search/readme.md

 java -cp target/github-code-search-1.0-SNAPSHOT-jar-with-dependencies.jar com.project.githubsearch.App "java.util.Map#get(x)" 10 <access token>
 ```

-After execution, the downloaded projects will go into the "src/main/java/com/project/githubsearch/data" directory (TODO this will be fixed sooner or later).
+The downloaded projects go into the directory `src/main/java/com/project/githubsearch/data` (TODO this will be fixed sooner or later).

 One modification I made was to ignore the type of the arguments.
 Now, just pass in a bunch of strings (e.g. get(x), or <init>(x,y)
 `# types of files` are the number of unique source files you expect to receive.